3Emme/PigDice/readme.md

 _This is a simple webpage project to practice using constructors and prototypes to populate and display an address book._

 ## Specs for Program Behaviors
+1. **Take input from user for player 1 and player 2 names, and when submitted, append to each player's scorecard and display player 1 button group.**
+### Input: "Emme" "Cameron" *click submit*
+### Output: *Display player 1 name on player 1 scorecard* *Display player 2 name on player 2 scorecard* *Display player 1 button group*

-1. **When player 1 clicks player 1 roll button, dice pulls random number from 1-6.**
+2. **When player 1 clicks player 1 roll button, turn function is activated, dice pulls random number from 1-6, and appends result on player 1's scorecard under turnTotal section.**
+### Input: *Click* "Roll" button
+### Output: player1.roll = 3. player1.turnTotal = 3. player1.overallScore = 0.

+3. **If dice value is 1, transform value of player1 turn total to 0.
+If rolled dice value is greater than 1, then rolled dice value is added to player1 turn total and appends result on player 1's scorecard under turnTotal section.**
+### Input: *Click roll button* *roll = 5* *Click roll button* *roll = 1*
+### Output: turnTotal = 0

+4. **After every dice roll, check value of player1 turn total.
+If value is 0, make no adjustments to player 1 score and return out of the turn function for player 1, clearing the turn total section**
+### Input: *Click roll button* *roll = 5* *Click roll button* *roll = 1*
+### Output: player1.overallScore = 0

+5. **When hold button is clicked, add the value of player1's turn total to player 1 score, transform value of player1 turn total to 0, and return out of the turn function for player 1, hiding the player 1 button group and displaying the player 2 button group.
+Player 1's overall score section is updated to display the current value of player1.overallScore**
+### Input: *Click roll button* *roll = 5* *Click hold button*
+### Output: player1.overallScore = 5, *end turn function* *show player2 button group*

+6. **Expand specs 1-5 for player 2, when clicking player 2 roll and hold button.
+Adjust player 2 score accordingly, and when turn is over hide player 2 button group and display player 1 button group again.**
 ### Input: Roll
 ### Output:

-2. **If dice value is 1, transform value of turn score (a variable created within the scope of the turn function) to 0.
-If rolled dice value is greater than 1, value is added to current score**
-### Input: Roll
-### Output:

-3. **After every dice roll, check value of turn score.
-If value is 0, make no adjustments to player 1 score and return out of the turn function for player 1**
-### Input: Roll
-### Output:

-4. **When hold button is clicked, add the value of turn score to player 1 score and return out of the turn function for player 1, hiding the player 1 button group and displaying the player 2 button group.**
-### Input: Roll
-### Output:

-2. **_When player , and active user changes to player2.**
-### Input: Hold
-### Output:

-2. **_When player1 clicks Hold, current score is appended to overall score, current score is reset to 0, and active user changes to player2.**
-### Input: Hold
-### Output:

-3. **_When user inputs nothing in fields "Personal Email," "Work Email," "Home Address," or "Work Address," the field will not be displayed.**
+7. **When either player's overall score reaches >= 100, an alert will declare a winner and reset button will display.**
+### Input: player1.overallScore = 99, *Click roll button* *roll = 5* *Click hold button*
+### Output: player1.overallScore = 104, *alert: "Congrats, Emme won!"* display reset button *Play again!*

+7. **When reset button is clicked, page refreshes to player name entry, and values of player1 and player2 objects reset to original values.**
-### Input:
+### Input: *Click Reset Button*
-### Output:
+### Output: *page returns to original state*

 ## Setup/Installation Requirements